A Rainbow Wedding Celebrating Queer Love and Vegan Food

 “We also had a fire going during the ceremony, and had everyone throw something into the fire that represented their hopes, dreams, love, and support for us,” Lizzie said.
 “We then used that fire to light our rainbow unity candle.”

-“At the end of the ceremony I then broke a glass using my Oma and Opa’s (grandma and grandpa in dutch) worn and loved wedding glasses.
+“At the end of the ceremony I then broke a glass using my Oma and Opa’s (grandma and grandpa in Dutch) worn and loved wedding glasses.
 I always wanted to break a glass at my wedding because it seemed really fun but also important to acknowledge my Jewish heritage.
 I feel really connected to the Jewish culture and my family’s history.”

-The all-vegan comfort cones, a heavenly concoction of mac and cheese, grits, and fried chick’n in a waffle cone glazed with syrup and hot sauce, were the main attraction.
+“The all-vegan comfort cones were mac and cheese, grits, and fried chick’n in a waffle cone glazed with syrup and hot sauce,” Lizzy said.

-Capturing Precious Memories Through a Queer Lens
+Capturing Their Day Through a Queer Lens

 “It was extra important for us to get a queer photographer so that our wedding was captured from a queer lens and so we didn’t have to be put into heteronormative poses,” Lizzy said.